-There were 13 cases of influenza reported to the Department of Health in the past week (Figure 4).
+The number of influenza cases reported to the Department of Health continued to increase above the seasonal threshold with 1,378 cases in the past week (Figure 4).

 Figure 4.
 Number of influenza notifications in WA by week, 2017 to 2022